 Dr. Hammel has put these varied experiences to great use while compiling a large body of scholarly work.
-Dr. Hammel is a co-author for two texts: Teaching Music to Students with Special Needs: A Label-free Approach, and Teaching Music to Students with Autism, available through Oxford University Press.
-A new resource, Winding It Back: Teaching to Individual Differences in Music Classroom and Ensemble Settings, will be released in 2015.
-Dr. Hammel has contributed chapters to several other Oxford University Press resources including Composing our Future (edited by Kaschub and Smith).
+She is a co-author for four texts: Teaching Music to Students with Differences and Disabilities: A Label-free Approach (third edition), Teaching Music to Students with Autism (second edition), Winding It Back: Teaching to Individual Differences in Music Classroom and Ensemble Settings, and Teaching Music to Students with Differences and Disabilities: A Practical Resource (second edition) available through Oxford University Press.
+Dr. Hammel has contributed chapters to several other Oxford University Press publications.
+She has also written chapters for GIA and Routlege Publication resources.
 Dr. Hammel is a contributing author to a variety of resources available through the National Association for Music Education (NAfME) and has published widely in music, arts, special, and general education journals.